 Staph bacteria that enter the body through a cut, scrape, or rash can cause minor skin infections.
 Most of these heal on their own if the wound is kept clean and bandaged, but sometimes antibiotics are needed.

-What makes the MRSA strain different from other staph bacteria, though, is its resistance to the antibiotics that usually treat staph infections.
+What makes the MRSA strain different from other staph bacteria, though, is its resistance to most of the antibiotics that usually treat staph infections.
 (Methicillin is an antibiotic, which is why the strain is called "methicillin-resistant.")
 When bacteria are resistant to antibiotics, they are harder to kill.
 They become resistant by changing in some way that affects the ability of the antibiotic to do its job.

 - taking antibiotics for things that they can't cure, like viruses